irinaplacintagit/blackjack/README.md

 4. Alter the application so that the number of players can be adjusted from a command line parameter.
 The number of players should be checked to make sure it is greater than 1, and less than or equal to 6.
 An error should be reported if this is not the case.
 The default for the application, if this parameter is not specified, should be considered to be 3.

-5. Add extra capability to the application so that a selection of different â€œshufflingâ€ mechanisms can be chosen from a list of real-world algorithms (Riffle shuffle, Pharoah/Faro Shuffle, etc).
+5. Add extra capability to the application so that a selection of different “shuffling” mechanisms can be chosen from a list of real-world algorithms (Riffle shuffle, Pharoah/Faro Shuffle, etc).
 The applicant is not requested to implement the detail of these different mechanisms, just adjust the application to allow the shuffling mechanism to be chosen at run-time.

 6. Add extra capability to the application so that the game rules can be altered so that the game being simulated (blackjack, poker, rummy) can be chosen at run-time from any game that is playable with a single deck of cards and 2 or more players.

 7. Finally, give us (**thomsonreuters**) access to your fork of the coding test (using Administration >> Access Management) so that we can review your solutions.

+Hello World!